SAKryukov/dotnet-solution-structure/articles/article0.md

 } //FindAllKeys
 ```

 Here, non-string keys are not taken into consideration.
-However, the same key can appear more then once.
-Also, a key is not necessarily a valid language identifier (I support only C# at this moment).
-In the generated code, we need to modify the key values into valid identifiers and modify some resulting identifiers to avoid duplicates:
+Using the traversal method shown above, we don't get duplicate keys.
+However, a key is not necessarily a valid language identifier (I support only C# at this moment).
+If we modify the key string to get a valid identifier, we can create name clashes.
+So, we also need to modify some resulting identifiers to avoid duplicates:

 ```{lang=C#}
         string MakeValidIdentifier(string value) {